- Financial planning

 There's no doubt that having a sound financial plan can help you determine your aspirations and therefore impact your financial choices.
-However, nearly two-thirds of Brits didn’t have a financial plan in place for 2018 showing that the demands of modern life can often make it difficult to take a moment to create a comprehensive plan.
 A long-term plan can provide you with a focus, helping you decide exactly how you’ll get to where you want to be – as well as helping you stay on track.

 Financial planning is an ongoing process where you actively think about what’s important to you and your family financially, and then make decisions based on this.
 It's usually a good idea to engage with a financial adviser to help you develop your plan, as they can provide guidance based on your specific circumstances, ambitions and requirements.

 Knowing what your goals are and what you’re working towards is a key step of any sufficient financial plan.
 By putting specific short, medium and long terms goals onto paper, as well as timelines to match, will help you solidify what these goals are.
 In fact, you are 42 percent more likely to achieve your goals if you write them down.

 Start by listing your goals and prioritising them realistically.
 You can then work out how you’ll be able to meet the goals, how much it will cost and exactly how long it will take.
 Once you have a defined plan, it will be easier to understand the outcomes your financial decisions can have.

 Understanding what your current assets and liabilities are will provide further clarity on where you are at this moment in time.